Creating a Virtual Studio

 Connected Audio Devices

-All Virtual Studio audio devices that are connected an audio server will be displayed next to the device owner's name using a headphone icon.
+All Virtual Studio audio devices that are connected a studio will be displayed next to the device owner's name using a headphone icon.

 If a device is configured to be connected, but for whatever reason is not communicating with the server, its headphone icon will be displayed using a grey icon.
 Note that this will always be the case when the server is not Running.

-The "Devices" tab provides an easy mechanism to manage all the audio devices that are connected to your server.
+The "Devices" tab provides an easy mechanism to manage all the audio devices that are connected to your studio.

 Input Volume Range